andropenguin/AddressBookORMLite12/README.md

 This is a modified version of andropenguin/AddressBookORMlite7 ( https://github.com/andropenguin/AddressBookORMlite7 ).
 It uses Google Dagger 2 and Espresso for testing of Adapter, Database, AsyncTaskLoader, and UI.
-To test them, the dependency injection of database file name is done, tests uses other database file than the one of production environment.
+To test them, the dependency injection of database file name is done.
+Tests uses other database file than the one of production environment.

 # License